My recipes → Your inbox. Sign up today!

 Ingredients for Healthy Mashed Sweet Potatoes

-• Sweet potatoes – the base of this potato dish is, of course, sweet potatoes!
+• Sweet potatoes – super nutritious, and high in fiber, these beautiful potatoes are the base of this dish

-• Onion – we’re adding a little savory element to these mashed sweet potatoes with diced onion.
+• Onion – adds a savory element and depth of flavor to the mashed sweet potatoes.

-• Fresh rosemary – you can use any favorite herb (thyme and parsley would be great), but I just love the taste of rosemary with sweet potatoes.
+• Fresh rosemary – you can use any favorite herb (thyme and parsley would also work well), but personally love the way rosemary and sweet potatoes taste together.

 • Greek yogurt – most people opt for butter or sour cream but my secret ingredient is Greek yogurt.
-It makes the mashed sweet potatoes ultra-creamy and delish.
+It makes the mashed sweet potatoes ultra-creamy and delish while making them lighter and more nutrient-rich.

 • Salt & pepper – to taste.

-2. Sauté onion and garlic.
-While the potatoes are cooking, sauté onion and garlic in a bit of olive oil with a pinch of salt for about 8 minutes and until fragrant and translucent.
+Sauté onion and garlic in a bit of olive oil with a pinch of salt for about 8 minutes.

-3. Combine ingredients.
-Add the cooked sweet potatoes, cooked onion and all other ingredients to a large mixing bowl and combine.
+Combine cooked sweet potatoes, cooked onion and all other ingredients in a large mixing bowl.

 Are sweet potatoes healthy?